gohjiaying/CloudSeederTerraform/02-TerrafromDockerHttpd/README.md

 ## Steps
-1. Open main.tf in an editor.
+1. Open main.tf

-2. On line 10, define provider as `docker`
+2. Read and understand the code.

-3. On line 22, define resource type as `docker_image`
+    - Check if you are able to to answer the following questions.

-4. On line 23, define image name as `hello-world`.
+        - What is a terraform provider?
-    - The `name` argument in the `docker-image` block will determine which image to pull from the registry
+        - What is a terraform resource block?

-5. Run `terraform init` on terminal.
+3. Run `terraform init` on terminal.
 This command:
     - initalizes a working directory containing terraform configuration.
     - is usually run once *(Works similar to git init)*.
     - creates an aditional hidden folder named ".terraform" to organize packages that are required.
 In this case docker provider has been retrieved.

-6. Run `terraform validate` on terminal.
+4. Run `terraform validate` on terminal.
 This command:
     - checks the syntax of configuration code.

-7. Run `terraform plan` on terminal.
+5. Run `terraform plan` on terminal.
 This command:
     - generates and show an execution plan.
     - checks if potential changes match with expectations.

-8. Run `terraform apply` on terminal.
-Type `yes` to apply.
+6. Run `terraform apply` on terminal.
 This command:
     - builds or make changes to infrastructure to reach the desired state as defined in the configuration files.

-9. Run `docker images` on terminal *(View resource option 1)*.
+7. Run `docker images` on terminal *(View resource option 1)*.
 This command:
     - list your docker image in your local computer.
 (Observe that you have hello-world docker image).

-10. Run `terraform show` on terminal. *(View resource option 2)*.
+8. Run `terraform show` on terminal. *(View resource option 2)*.
 This command:
     - allows viewing of resources that are managed by Terraform.
     - inspects the current state as terraform sees it.

-11. Run `terraform destroy` on terminal.
+8. Run `terraform destroy` on terminal.
 This command:
     - removes infrastructure managed by Terraform.

-12. Run `docker images` or `terraform show`.
+9. Run `docker images` or `terraform show`.
     - Notice that the "hello-world" container been removed from your local computer.